X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 [LSR](#lsr) shifts right, placing 0 into bit 7.
 [ROL](#rol) rotates to the left.

++p: Add 1 cycle if a page boundary is crossed when forming address.

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]